okasag/orf/README.md

 ## to do:

-- include all the functions as a part of the package
+- add inference estimation for predict.orf in case of newdata = NULL

+- add inference argument for margins.orf

-- define S3 classes and methods for the generic functions
+- add example data and examples for all functions

+- write new vignette

-- add margins functions
+- add tests using test_that
--